-Inergy is engaged primarily in the sale, distribution, storage, marketing, trading, processing and fractionation of propane, natural gas and other natural gas liquids.
+Inergy is engaged in the sale, distribution, marketing and trading of propane, natural gas and other natural gas liquids ("retail operations").
+Inergy is also engaged in the storage, processing and fractionation of propane, natural gas and other natural gas liquids as well as the production and sale of salt ("midstream operations").
 The retail propane market is seasonal because propane is used primarily for heating in residential and commercial buildings, as well as for agricultural purposes.
 Inergy's retail operations are primarily concentrated in the Midwest, Northeast, and South regions of the United States.